Servers and Clusters

 Take the example of a cluster on the East Coast of the US.
-An East Coast customer can add a DSN server to the West Coast, to bring the server closer to its West Coast clients.
-This will reduce network latency (between client and server), which will improve performance.
-Additionally, DSN can be used to share the load of large cluster activity: a customer can offload requests to the DSN whenever its cluster(s) reach peak usage.
+An East Coast customer can add a DSN server to the West Coast, to bring the server closer to their West Coast clients.
+This reduces network latency between the client and the server, which improves performance.
+Additionally, you can use DSN to share the load of large cluster activity: a customer can offload requests to the DSN whenever their cluster(s) reach peak usage.

 Monitoring and locating Algolia’s clusters and servers